Have you ever clicked “publish” on one of your blog posts only to realize that you forgot to include something important?

 What does the Facebook pixel do?
 When someone lands on a blog post with the Facebook pixel, it sends information back to Facebook about who was on the post.
 You can then use this information to create Facebook Ads campaigns that target only these people.

-For example, if you write a blog post that indirectly promotes your new ebook, you may want to target the people who read the post with a Facebook Ads campaign.
+For example, if you write a blog post that indirectly promotes your new ebook, you may want to target the people who read the post with a Facebook Ads campaign to boost downloads of the ebook.
 After all, if they read your post, they may be more interested in the topic your ebook covers than your average ideal customer is.

 You may not have plans to advertise on Facebook anytime soon.
 But if you add the pixel now, you’ll at least have the data later on if you want to use it.